adamkoval/SKEKB_TbT_analysis/README.md

 		+ NOTE: As the present package does not make use of Beta-Beat.src's graphical functions, it is possible to run it without prior installation of matplotlib and tkinter, see "matplotlib/Tkinter workaround" section.
 	* Strategic Accelerator Design (SAD) - https://github.com/KatsOide/SAD - see "SAD installation" section for install instructions.

-2) Edit the pathnames.txt file first.
-This ensures that the package knows where to look for everything it needs to run.
-An example pathnames.txt file is supplied, which you can rename and edit any way you like.
+1) Edit the *pathnames.txt* file first, to ensure the package knows where to search for everything it needs.
+An example file, *pathnames_example.txt*, is supplied, which you can rename and edit any way you like.
 Things to keep in mind:
 	* The program reads all the variables supplied (and ignores lines beginning with '#').
 	* Everything is read in as a string, so one should not enclose values in parentheses.
 	* Paths which define a directory must be ended with '/'.
-Perhaps in the future a function to check for this can be added, but this doesn't exist at the moment.
+Perhaps in the future, a function to check for this can be added, but this doesn't exist at the moment.

 3) Run "python2 complete\_analysis.py --help" to see possible command line arguments.

 4) Run again with desired command line arguments (see "Calling main script" section).

-5) All output is directed into the directory defined in "main\_output\_path" variable in pathnames.txt.
+5) All output is directed into the directory defined in "main\_output\_path" variable in *pathnames.txt*.

 # matplotlib/Tkinter workaround
-- Comment out line 48 in the file Beta-Beat.src/twis\_optics/optics\_class.py.
+- Comment out line 48 in the file *Beta-Beat.src/twis\_optics/optics\_class.py*.
 The line reads "from plotshop import plot\_style as pstyle".
 - Please note, this will likely compromise other functions of the Beta-Beat.src package.
 Should the user wish to step outside of the scope of the present package, they should install matplotlib and tkinter, and other required packages.